scalar-labs/scalardb/docs/backup-restore.md

 If you want to restore multiple tables with a single command, you can create a script to restore multiple tables using the AWS CLI commands.

-It is highly recommended to enable point-in-time recovery (PITR) for continuous backup creation and auto-scaling for better performance.
+DynamoDB will not enable features like PITR and auto-scaling by default after restoring.
+It is recommended to enable point-in-time recovery (PITR) for continuous backup creation.
 Auto-scaling dynamically adjusts provisioned throughput capacity on your behalf in response to actual traffic patterns.
-DynamoDB will not enable PITR and auto-scaling by default after restoring.
+You can enable this feature if you need it.

-It is recommended to re-apply schemas with the schema loader because it configures continuous backup and auto-scaling.
+You can re-apply schemas with the schema loader because it enables features like  PITR and auto-scaling.
-Don't worry the schema loader only sets the missing configurations and doesn't recreate the schemas if the tables exist.
+_Don't worry the schema loader only sets the missing configurations and doesn't recreate the schemas if the tables exist._